what is known about the man who attacked the British writer in New York

 The fatwa and the secrecy

-Rushdie, who has lived in the United States since 2000, was scheduled to participate in a conference organized by the City of Asylum organization to speak precisely about “his experience as an artist in exile in the United States.” with Henry Reese, president of the organization.
+Rushdie, who has lived in the United States since 2000, was scheduled to participate in a conference organized by the City of Asylum organization to speak precisely regarding “his experience as an artist in exile in the United States.” with Henry Reese, president of the organization.

 Rushdie’s lecture was entitled “More Than Shelter” and was to deal with the character of the United States “as a land of asylum and a home for free creative expression.”